roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  And so much pleasure.

  (Author's Note: Thanks for enjoying the story so far.
 And just an FYI, the remaining four chapters will all be in the incest category, so when they come out, look there.
 Chapter 3, Derek's first confrontation with a true Cline woman, is coming next week.)
-Report_Story #1